andraugust/andraugust.github.io/index.md

    <center><a href="/cm-clustering/"><img src="cm-clustering/notebook_im.png" height="350" width="350"></a></center>
    <br />
        <p>
-         This post gives an example of applying spectral clustering to a confusion matrix in order to find appropriate groupings/super-classes.
+         This post gives an example of applying spectral clustering to a confusion matrix in order to define appropriate super-classes.
        </p>
    </td>
    <td width="50%" class="full">